Westwood Regional High School: Athletics

-The football team won the NJSIAA North I Group II state sectional championship in 2000, 2006, 2013 and 2014, and won the North I Group I title in 2004.
+The football team won the NJSIAA North I Group II state sectional championship in 2000, 2006, 2013, 2014, 2022 and 2023 and won the North I Group I title in 2004.
 The 2000 team won the North II Group I state sectional title with a 33–7 win against Pompton Lakes High School in the championship final played at Kean University.
 The 2006 team went to Giants Stadium in East Rutherford where they played the Indians of Pascack Valley High School in the North I Group II finals, beating them 9–8.
-The school has had a football rivalry since 1976 with River Dell Regional High School called the "Bird Bowl", in which the winner receives a trophy with a football inside of a bird cage.
+The school has had a football rivalry since 1976 with River Dell High School called the "Bird Bowl", in which the winner receives a trophy with a football inside of a bird cage.
 Westwood leads the series with an overall record of 20-18 through the 2017 season.
 NJ.com listed the rivalry as 28th on its 2017 list "Ranking the 31 fiercest rivalries in N.J.
 HS football".
+The team won the North I Group II sectional title in 2022, stopping a two-point conversion by Rutherford High School with seconds left on the clock to win 21-20 and repeated in 2023 with a 20-7 victory in the North I Group II sectional finals against Rutherford.

 The boys' spring track team won three consecutive Bergen County Tournament championships from 2004 to 2006.
 In Spring 2005 the team went undefeated in Bergen County, and won the North I Group II state championship by a record margin.

 In 2007, the boys' basketball team played in the North I, Group II state championship, falling to Pascack Hills High School by 66–65 in overtime, in a game played at River Dell High School.

 The girls spring track team was the Group I co-champion in 2010.

 Administration

 The school's principal is Frank Connelly.
-His administration team includes three assistant principals.
+The administrative team includes four assistant principals.